KablamoAU/KBFETest-2/README.md

 * JavaScript:
 Ensure you write neat, tidy JavaScript that you would consider suitable for a live web site.

+* RWD:
+Ensure that your page renders 'appropriately' on a late model iPhone or Android, and Desktop browser.

+* Flair:
+This is a chance to show us how creative you can be, whether is animation, coding style, testability, low-level understanding, etc. We're interested to see what unique skills you may have.

 * Browsers:
 The page should function and resemble the creative in the following web browsers: